-In-Fusion HD Cloning Plus technology enhances antibody discovery and engineering workflows by speeding up the generation of antibody expression constructs.
-In-Fusion HD Cloning is fast (15 min), highly efficient (>95% cloning efficiency), sequence independent (any PCR insert can be cloned into any vector at any locus), seamless (no extra bp or amino acids added to target antibody), directional, and high-throughput (HTP) ready.
-Several publications have utilized the In-Fusion HD Cloning Plus technology for HTP antibody fragment cloning due to its high cloning efficiency and accuracy (Spidel et al. 2016; Chen et al. 2014; Meng et al. 2015).
+In-Fusion Cloning technology enhances antibody discovery and engineering workflows by speeding up the generation of antibody expression constructs.
+In-Fusion Cloning is fast (15 min), highly efficient (>95% cloning efficiency), sequence independent (any PCR insert can be cloned into any vector at any locus), seamless (no extra bp or amino acids added to target antibody), directional, and high-throughput (HTP) ready.
+Several publications have utilized the In-Fusion Cloning technology for HTP antibody fragment cloning due to its high cloning efficiency and accuracy (Spidel et al. 2016; Chen et al. 2014; Meng et al. 2015).

-After expression construct generation and downstream expression of the target antibody, our next-gen Capturem Protein A and Protein G technologies can be utilized for rapid (5–15 min) and easy resin-free purification of high-quality and concentrated monoclonal/polyclonal antibodies.
-Our revolutionary Capturem Protein A and G technologies consist of spin columns or plates containing high-capacity membranes immobilized with Protein A or G (Figure 1), allowing antibody purification directly from complex matrices such as hybridoma supernatants or serum—within minutes.
-Capturem Protein A and Protein G technologies are available in miniprep, maxiprep, and 96-well/24-well-plate formats, which are ideal for rapid HTP screening of hybridoma clones.
+After expression construct generation and downstream expression of the target antibody, our next-gen Capturem Protein A and Capturem Protein G technologies can be utilized for rapid (5–15 min) and easy resin-free purification of high-quality and concentrated monoclonal/polyclonal antibodies.
+Our revolutionary Capturem Protein A and G technologies consist of spin columns or plates containing high-capacity membranes functionalized with Protein A or G (Figure 1), allowing antibody purification directly from complex matrices such as hybridoma supernatants or serum—within minutes.
+Capturem Protein A and Capturem Protein G technologies are available in miniprep, maxiprep, and 96-well/24-well-plate formats, which are ideal for rapid HTP screening of hybridoma clones.

-References for antibody therapeutics and selected publications citing the use of In-Fusion HD Cloning for HTP antibody cloning
+References for antibody therapeutics and selected publications citing the use of In-Fusion Cloning for HTP antibody cloning